kartikvd24/kartikvd24/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning bare metal programming
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on projects on stm32 m4 and embedded software based projects
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
-- 📫 How to reach me: ...
-- 😄 Pronouns: ...
+- 😄 Pronouns: he/him
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: A lazy guy with great ambitions 😎
--->